 Lights, lights, lights!
 As it’s the Festival of Lights, make sure your decor represents the season.
 It creates wonderful ambiance, too.

-No dreidel? no problem, there’s a plethora of design, sizes, and colors.
-Like these blue and white hand painted wooden dreidels.
+No dreidel? no problem, there’s a plethora of designs, sizes, and colors.
+Like these blue and white hand painted wooden dreidels:

 Latkes are probably the most traditional Hanukkah treats anywhere.
 Fried potato pancakes made from shredded potatoes, onion, matzah meal, salt, and pepper, these little pancakes are easy to whip up and go best with either a little sour cream or applesauce.
 Or both.
 You can also get fancy and create a latke bar with different toppings and sides.
 The trick, though, is to serve them almost immediately out of the pan.
 If you let them sit too long, they get greasy and mushy.
 Get our Potato Latkes recipe.

 If a sweet fried treat is more your style, go for a more traditional Israeli Hanukkah dish.
 Sufganiyot, stuffed and fried donuts, serve as the perfect dessert for your party.
 All sufganiyot can be customized with different fillings, but this recipe gives an extra original twist with the addition of apple cider vinegar and salted caramel.
 Yum!
 Get our Apple Cider Sufganiyot with Salted Caramel recipe.

 No, applesauce isn’t a fried food but is pretty much required to be served alongside latkes.
 You can buy the canned stuff from the supermarket or make this easy and delicious recipe.
 If your apple of choice is super sweet feel free to cut down on the added sugar.
 Get our Applesauce recipe.